Order the book/ebook at

 O'Reilly Media.

-O'Reilly Cookbook, both of them about how to build great Android applications.
+about how to build great Android applications.

 illustrate the ideas presented; most of the code samples are available as complete projects